What is an IoT SIM card?

 Unlike traditional sim cards, which we use in devices such as cell phones or tablets, IoT sim cards are designed for smart devices.
 IoT sim cards allow devices to be connected and able to communicate with each other.

-Whether we know it or not, in our daily lives, we often encounter products powered by M2M SIM cards – e.g., wearables, smart home devices, sensors, industrial and medical devices.
-Those products need to communicate with each other or, very commonly, cloud-based applications in order to be fully functional.
+Whether we know it or not, in our daily lives, we often encounter products powered by M2M SIM cards – e.g., smart wearables, smart home devices, smart sensors, and connected industrial and medical devices.
+Those products must communicate with each other or, very commonly, cloud-based applications to be fully functional.

 In contrast to regular SIM cards, special data tariffs are offered for M2M SIM cards.
 In addition, the standard approach of data pooling allows one device’s unused data volume to be passed on to other devices.
 As a result, the tariff bundles are usually better utilized.